- Office of Research and Sponsored Programs

 Please forward the notification and related documents to firstname.lastname@example.org.
 The responsible Pre-Award Specialist will work with you to confirm information, process the required approvals, and set up your account so that you can begin to spend your grant.

 Grant Agreements/Contracts must name California State University, East Bay Foundation, Inc. as the awardee institution.
-The agreement/contract is signed by our Authorized Organizational Representative (AOR), Dr. Jeff Seitz, Associate Vice President for Research and Sponsored Programs.
+The agreement/contract is signed by our Authorized Organizational Representative (AOR), Chandra Khan, Ph.D., Associate Vice President for Research and Sponsored Programs.
 Please forward the notification and related documents to email@example.com.
 The responsible Pre-Award Specialist will work with you to confirm information, process the required approvals, and set up your account so that you can begin to spend your grant.

 "California State University, East Bay Foundation, Inc". should be listed as the official grant applicant and award recipient.
 PI's do not receive the funds directly.
 The funds are awarded to the CSUEB Foundation and must go through a formal grant/contract approval process.
 Once approved, a W-fund account chartfield is established and the PI will be authorized to spend the grant in accordance with federal/state/local laws, sponsor terms and conditions, and campus policies and procedures.

-While some sponsors allow pre-award spending, CSUEB will require a letter of commitment from the sponsor and approval from the appropriate college dean, ORSP, and other campus officials before pre-award spending is authorized.
+Our institution requires an official grant notification and/or a fully-executed contract before spending can occur.
+Some sponsors allow pre-award spending, but CSUEB and CSUEB Foundatin will require a letter of intent to award from the sponsor and approval from the appropriate college dean, ORSP, and other campus officials before pre-award spending is authorized.
 Any un-authorized spending prior to receiving authorization will be the responsibility of the PI and their department/college.

-For faculty-related appointments, complete the following forms to confirm/provide the necessary info, and ORSP will route the appropriate forms for approvals.
+For faculty-related re-assigned time and additional employment, complete the following forms to confirm/provide the necessary info, and ORSP will route the appropriate forms for approvals.

 Once the PI has completed the official orientation meeting for the new award, the PI can usually begin spending activity on their grant.
 All expenditures on a project must correspond to the approved award budget.

 Initiating an expenditure of funds normally depends on what is being purchased and what method is the best for making the purchase.
-For low-dollar purchases of products, the Procurement Card (P-Card) should be used (Consult your Administrative Manager to identify your department’s Pro Card holder) or Employee reimbursements.
-For contractual services or larger-dollar, complex purchases of products, software, the Procurement Office may need to be involved.
-Contact your Project Administrator for guidance.
+For low-dollar purchases of products, the Procurement Card (P-Card) can be used if you provide the P-Card holder with your grant chartfield string (Consult with your Dept/College to identify your department’s Pro Card holder).

 PI’s may request appropriate individuals to be included in the report distribution list, including co-investigators, grant-paid personnel, department staff, and other university employee.
 It is expected that those copied will assist with the review of expenditures to ensure accuracy and spending is on track.